nakul-gupta/nakul-gupta/README.md

 - 👋 Hi, I’m @nakul-gupta
-- 👀 I’m interested in back-end development and machine learning softare systems!
+- 👀 I’m interested in generative AI & LLMs!
 I want to grow my skills and build the applications of the future :)
-- Currently @ USC for grad school in CS
+- Currently @ Aiva Health in LA
-- 📫 How to reach me: nakulgup@usc.edu
+- 📫 How to reach me: nakulg333@gmail.com

 <!---
 nakul-gupta/nakul-gupta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.